Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease Symptoms | Bulging Eyes and Other TED Signs

 While some symptoms may get better over time, others may not.
 It’s even possible for certain triggers, such as smoking or stress, to cause your TED to flare.

-According to specialists, being treated as early as possible in the “acute” (or “active”) phase is ideal, but treatment may still be able to help during the “chronic” (or “inactive”) phase.
+According to specialists, being treated as early as possible is ideal, but treatment may still help if you’ve had TED for years.